 Smoke has been around as long as fire.
 It is dynamic, perpetually in motion.
 Only through photography can we capture it, yet in doing so it becomes something other than smoke.
 Frozen it becomes solid, monolithic at times, and yet its original dynamism remains.
 With smoke, no two photographs will ever be the same.

-The City Tapestry series of photographs represents a once faded metropolis in the midst of a renaissance.
+Winner of Silver in the Paris Photo Prize, the City Tapestry series of photographs represents a once faded metropolis in the midst of a renaissance.
 I used a mirroring technique to create identical patterns from images of city skylines, then shifted those patterns to form beautifully strange abstract cityscapes over linen.
 The pieces are then printed large-scale on textured Hahnemuhle William Turner paper using archival pigment inks.

 "My portraits are more about me than they are about the people I photograph."
 Richard Avedon